glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 ## 🎯 Real Example

-Let's say you're going on holidays from **December 20** to **January 5**:
+Let's say you're going on holidays from **20th December** to **5th January**:

-**December 18:**
+**18th December:**
 1. Enable Holiday Mode: **ON**
-2. Return Date: `2026-01-05`
+2. Return Date: `05-01-2026`
 3. Custom Message: "Taking a summer break!
 Gallery's open for browsing.
-I'll be back on January 5th ready to take orders.
+I'll be back on 5th January ready to take orders.
 Have a great Christmas!"
 4. Click Publish

 **While Away:**
 - Relax!
 Customers see your message
 - They can browse but can't order
-- They know you're back January 5th
+- They see: "Expected return: Monday, 5 January 2026"

-**January 5:**
+**5th January:**
 1. Enable Holiday Mode: **OFF**
 2. Click Publish
 3. You're back in business! 🎨